|Start Flipping Shoes For $ Today !|

 The ideal method, and the method that I’m at now, is that you have all of the prep materials at home and you can quickly ready your kicks into a nice package and simply drop off your prepaid package at the post office or even schedule for a pick up.
 Don’t ever wait in line at the post office, and don’t ever pay full price for shipping (more on that in a bit.)

-Here are a couple tools that will make your life a WHOLE lot easier.
+Here are a couple tools for a shoe or clothing eBay reseller that will make your life a WHOLE lot easier.

 - Shipping scale